pc128s/Beebdroid/README.md

 Beebdroid

-An emulator for BBC microcomputers.
+Android port by Reuben Scratton of the BeebEm emulator for BBC microcomputers.

 Changes

 Jan 2020
-- [TB] Moved assembly code to Position Independent Code, as required by new Android security requirements.
+- [TB] Adapted assembly code to Position Independent Code, as required by new Android security requirements.
-- [TB] Added keycaps mode (Ab*) to support programming.
+- [TB] Added keycaps mode (Ab*) and mouse on ADVAL to support programming.
 - [TB] Added snapshot handling to 'save' programming.

 Oct 2002